The newly refurbished Café Qua... read more

 - Pre-treatment information and implication session.

-- Down regulation (or switching off) of the pituitary gland with a nasal spray or daily injection to stop the ovaries working temporarily; this phase usually takes 2-3 weeks.
+- Down regulation (or switching off) of the pituitary gland with a nasal spray or daily injection or a single depot injection to stop the ovaries working temporarily; this phase usually takes 2-3 weeks.

-- Stimulation of the ovaries with gonadotrophins, drugs given by daily injection to cause the production of several eggs at the same time; this phase usually lasts 10-15 days.
+- Stimulation of the ovaries with gonadotrophins, medications given by daily injection to help the production of several eggs simultaneously at the same time; this phase usually lasts 10-15 days.

-- Monitoring the development of the "egg sacs" (follicles) with ultrasound and occasional blood tests (for oestrogen levels).
+- Monitoring the development of the "egg sacs" (follicles) with ultrasound and occasional blood tests (for oestrogen concentrations).

 - Egg removal from the ovaries by a small surgical procedure, performed as a day case under sedation or light anaesthetic.